Nepal’s Cultural Crusader

 The most radical form of patriotism

 Once a respected academic, Ram Narayan spent decades helping students make sense of governments and ideologies.
-But somewhere along the way, he began a second journey — one not found in textbooks, but in the textures of Nepal’s fading traditions.
+But somewhere along the way, he began a second journey — one did not found in textbooks, but in the textures of Nepal’s fading traditions.
 While many leaned into modernity and imports, he chose to lean back — into Nepal’s roots.

 Today, his days begin not with lectures, but with dusting shelves filled with handcrafted artifacts.
 His shop isn’t just a place to buy souvenirs — it’s a living museum of Nepali craftsmanship, curated with purpose.
 Customers may come for the art, but they often stay for his stories — stories laced with wisdom, humor, and a gentle reminder of what it means to value one’s own culture.